 No, you do not have to be a member in order to present, however all presenters must be registered for the ASCA conference.

-Yes, you must register for the conference if you are presenting a session by (Dates coming soon) Please contact the ASCA Central Office for more information.
+Yes, you must register for the conference if you are presenting a session by January 2, 2019.
+Please contact the ASCA Central Office for more information.

 A PDF version of the agenda will be available on the www.ascaconference.com concurrent programs page about a week before the conference.
-Please note that this schedule will not be updated in real time like GuideBook, so it should be used as a guide, but not definitive.
-For schedule updates you may want to check with the information table, fellow attendees, or the conference twitter account @ASCA2018
+Please note that this schedule will not be updated in real time like the conference app, so it should be used as a guide, but not definitive.
+For schedule updates you may want to check with the information table, fellow attendees, or the conference twitter account @ASCA2019.

 Anyone who works with student behavior.
-Whether it is student conduct, Title IX, behavioral intervention, academic integrity, or risk management, educational sessions from professionals across the country will be provided.
+Whether it is student conduct, Title IX, behavioral intervention, academic integrity, risk management, or residence life, educational sessions from hundreds of professionals will be provided.
 If you want to learn how to be a better student conduct professional, you should attend.

 With your registration fee, you get access to numerous educational sessions throughout the conference from experts in the field of student conduct.
-You’ll also be able to join colleagues from across North America to network and discuss our work in student conduct.
-The fee also includes appetizers at the Opening Reception on Wednesday evening, continental breakfast on Thursday, Friday and Saturday, Lunch on Thursday, and dinner on Saturday.
+You’ll also be able to join colleagues to network and discuss our work in student conduct.
+The fee also includes appetizers at the opening reception on Wednesday evening; continental breakfast on Thursday, Friday and Saturday; lunch on Thursday; and dinner on Saturday.

 Yes.
-The 2018 ASCA Conference Diversity Scholarship and 2018 Raymond H. Goldstone ASCA Foundation Scholarships are available to attendees.
-Application information will be available soon.
+The 2018 ASCA Conference Diversity Scholarship and 2018 Raymond H. Goldstone ASCA Foundation Scholarships are available to attendees, however these selection processes have concluded for the 2019 conference.